-According to Business of Apps, an average US app developer earns about 107,000 USD a year; an average Indian app developer earns 6,000 USD a year.
-The salary and hourly rates of app developers depend on their location, the languages they use, their skills and experience, their project roles, and lots of other factors like the complexity of the created app or even the type of app they’re working on.
+The salary and hourly rate businesses pay to hire app developers depend on their location, the languages they use, their skills and experience, their project roles, and lots of other factors like the complexity of the created mobile app or even the type of application they’re working on.

 An app developer salary range: the major factors that affect it